 Chive Cayenne Shortbread Cookies

 Cheesy isn’t usually a compliment, but when it comes to these divinely spicy little cookies it most certainly is.
-Great with soups, they make an easy savory high-calorie snack during treatment.
+The Chive Cayenne Shortbread Cookies are great with soups.
+They make an easy savory high-calorie snack during treatment.
 The capsaicin in the cayenne that gives these cookies a kick has strong anti-inflammatory properties, a good thing.
 Try them!